saneletm/dotvim/README.md

 ####Note
   This repository is no longer mantained.
-  A better way to rename and organise it will be to call it "unixconfigs"
+  A better way to rename and organise it will be
+  to:
-  Within the unixconfigs dir., have emacs, vim, tmux, bash directories amongst others
+  * call it "unixconfigs" Within the unixconfigs dir., have emacs, vim, tmux, bash directories amongst others

+  * Clone this to ~/.unixconfigs/
+  * And then do the syn links above